toluaina/toluaina.github.io/docs/schema/index.md

 This is the database name

 ### `index`
-An optional Elasticsearch index (defaults to database name)
+An optional Elasticsearch/Opensearch index (defaults to database name)

 ### `nodes`
-An object node describing the Elasticsearch document
+An object node describing the Elasticsearch/Opensearch document

 ### `setting`
-Elasticsearch setting configuration
+Elasticsearch/Opensearch setting configuration
     ```JSON
     {
         "setting": {